Troubleshooting

 Solution: Remove the extra keys from your JSON file, or export a new settings file.

-A screenshot of the unexpected keys error popup in Mozilla Firefox.
+A screenshot of the unexpected keys error popup.

 Missing subkeys: [subkeys]